Dealing With Depression in a Relationship

 And, knowing how to overcome depression can help you understand your depressed partner, which can help you cope.

 Learn how depression affects your dating life

 “Low self-esteem from depression can stop you from pursuing, let alone achieving, your goal of curing your loneliness,” writes in Dr Melvyn Lurie in Depression: Your Questions Answered.
 “This is a vicious cycle – your low self-esteem prevents you from curing your loneliness, and your loneliness worsens your depression and further erodes your self-esteem.”

 Do things that increase your self-esteem, such as taking small risks and crossing things off your to-do list.
 If you’re dealing with depression, do little things every day to help you feel better about yourself.

 Are you dealing with depression in a relationship?
 Sometimes it helps to write about your experience and feelings.
-I welcome your thoughts below — and I encourage you to consider calling a depression help line if you need support.
+I welcome your thoughts below, but I can’t offer advice.
+Please call a depression help line if you need support.

 Google brings you...